xayahrainie4793/Extended-Sierpinski-Riesel-conjectures/README.md

 k-values that are a multiple of base (b) and where (k+-1)/gcd(k+-1,b-1) (+ for Sierpinski, - for Riesel) is not prime are included in the conjectures but excluded from testing.
 Such k-values will have the same prime as k / b.

-See "table of Riesel problems.txt" and "table of Sierpinski problems.txt" for the remain k's for each base and the top 10 first primes.
+See "table of Riesel problems.txt" and "table of Sierpinski problems.txt" for:

+* The covering set of the conjectured k for each Sierpinski/Riesel base.
+* The k's that make a full covering set with all or partial algebraic factors for each Sierpinski/Riesel base.
+* The remaining k's to find prime for each Sierpinski/Riesel base.
+* The top 10 k's with largest first primes for each Sierpinski/Riesel base.